 Truck drivers who are injured on the job should follow a specific protocol when seeking out a workers’ compensation claim.
 Initiating the claim should occur right after the accident or injury occurs.
 Report the incident to a supervisor and seek out medical attention.
 It is also recommended to contact a Columbia, SC workers’ compensation lawyer.
 Some employers may attempt to downplay a claim or be dismissive of its merit.
 A Columbia, SC personal injury attorney at LEIP Law will be able to step in and advise you of your rights and break down what you are entitled to receive.

-workers’ compensation benefits For Auto Drivers
+workers’ compensation benefits For Transportation

 If someone else was responsible for an accident, then truck drivers could also file a lawsuit against a third party, although that has no affiliation with the workers’ compensation claim.
 Truck drivers should expect to receive payment of their medical bills as part of their workers’ compensation benefits in South Carolina.
 Wage benefits are also paid as is disability benefits in the event that the injury leads to that.